GovTechSG/seed-documentation/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 - [Golang](#golang)

 > **Note**:
->- If you are using the common applications/tools  and unable to access SGTS services, create a support request.
+>- If you are experiencing issues while using any CLI tools and applications to access SGTS services, create a support request.
 For more information, refer to [create support request](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/raise-an-incident-support-request).
->- If you are using other tools and applications, and experience issues in accessing SGTS services, contact [Cloudflare Community Support Forums](https://support.cloudflare.com/hc/en-us).
+>- All other issues that are not related to SGTS services, contact [Cloudflare Community Support Forums](https://support.cloudflare.com/hc/en-us)

 ## Node.js and NPM